 DOVE was established in 1978 and is based in Norfolk County.
 It is a charitable nonprofit organization that provides services and support for victims of dating and domestic violence, as well as their children.
 Some of the services they provide include a 24-hour crisis hotline, emergency shelter and support/counseling services.
 DOVE assists individuals at all different places in their process, exploring options in the community, pursuing legal remedies or seeking to leave an abusive relationship.

-Maureen Flores is the Advocate assigned to our Department.
+Sarah Kinnane is the Advocate assigned to our Department.
 She will be at the Department on a weekly basis to reach out to and assist any victims involved domestic incidents.
-All services provided through Maureen are confidential.
-Maureen brings 20 years of experience as a victim’s advocate and will be a great addition to our Department!
+All services provided through Sarah are confidential.
+Sarah brings many years of experience working with survivors of domestic violence and will be a great addition to our Department!

 DOVE Inc. – DOmestic Violence Ended

 What is domestic violence?

 Domestic violence includes a wide range of behaviorswhere one person is exerting power and control over a spouse, partner, girl/boyfriend, teen, and/or an adult family member.
 Domestic violence, also referred to as domestic abuse or battering, is a pattern of controlling behavior and not just a single act.
 The violence may cause injury, but domestic violence is not always physical.

 - Anyone.
 Domestic violence affects teens and adults every age, racial or ethnic background, religious group, neighborhood, and income level.

 - Primarily women.
 The U.S. Department of Justice estimates that more than 90% of all domestic violence victims are female and that most abusers are male.
 Whether the victim is male or female, violence of any kind in relationships is unacceptable.